fippo/warp-snap-sped/draft-hancke-tsvwg-snap.md

 However, when SCTP runs atop DTLS as specified in {{RFC8261}}, any attempt to send junk traffic over SCTP will fail as it will not be properly encrypted.
 Therefore SNAP does not add any new amplification risk.

-Exposing the content of the SCTP INIT, in particular the “Initiate Tag”, in the SDP does not introduce new security concerns since running SCTP atop DTLS protects against the off-path attacks described in {{Section 5.3.1 of RFC9260}}.
+Exposing the content of the SCTP INIT chunk, in particular the "Initiate Tag", in the SDP does not introduce new security concerns since running SCTP atop DTLS protects against the off-path attacks described in {{Section 5.3.1 of RFC9260}}.

-Exposing the content of the SCTP init tag to the application layer, e.g. Javascript applications or the signaling channel in the case of WebRTC does allow these to add or remove variable length parameters.
+Exposing the content of the SCTP init tag to the application layer, e.g., JavaScript applications or the signaling channel in the case of WebRTC does allow these to add or remove variable-length parameters.
 Since these parameters are optional and used for feature negotiation, removing one is equivalent to the remote side not supporting the parameter and does not introduce a new security risk.
 Adding a parameter that is not supported may cause the remote side to send those but this is equivalent to receiving a packet for a feature that was not negotiated and hence does